dan-fritchman/dan-fritchman.github.io/content/nba-patches.md

 * 1978: Washington Bullets
 * 1979: Seattle Supersonics

 For half a decade, the typically dynastic NBA was all but overturned with upstart, one-time champions.
-This list looks more believable for the modern NFL, where teams' fortunes rise and fall on a yearly basis.
-Three of the five champions from this span have never won another title.
+Three of the five champions from this span never won another title.
 A fourth (Golden State) failed to for the next 40 years.
+This list looks more typical of the modern NFL, where teams' fortunes rise and fall on a yearly basis.

 What happened?
-Bill Simmons's *Book of Basketball* tells great tales from this era, many from young Simmons' first-person perspective.
+Simmons's *Book of Basketball* again has great insight here.
 Two factors are particularly relevant.
 First, the league had reached a nadir in popularity.
-Its biggest games were not being aired on live TV.
-Broad perception was that the NBA was *too black*, and could never be connect with mainstream American audiences.
-Second, this was the *cocaine era*.
+Its biggest games were not aired on live TV.
+Broad perception was that the NBA was too black to connect with mainstream American audiences.
+Second, this was what Simmons calls the *cocaine era*.
 Tales abound of players' drug problems, affects on their careers and in-season performance.

-(These two factors are of course inter-related.)
+(These two factors are of course related.)

-### The Cut-Off
+### The Eligibility Cut-Off

-This informs our view of when to cut off patch-eligibility:
+This informs our view of when to cut off patch-eligibility.

-* Championships from the cocaine era no longer count.
+* Championships from the cocaine era are no longer patch-eligible.
-* Nor do championships from before it.
+* Neither are championships from before it.

 The end of the cocaine era coincides with the 1979 introduction of the three-point line, and the same year's entry of Larry Bird and Magic Johnson.
 The same season included Magic Johnson's famed NBA Finals triple-double, filling in at center for an injured Kareem Abdul-Jabbar.
 This is where, for our purposes, the modern NBA begins: with the 1979-80 season.

-The championships of the Bucks, Knicks, Blazers, and Bullets/ Wizards, are therefore left patch-ineligible.
+The championships of the Bucks, Knicks, Blazers, and Bullets/ Wizards, are all therefore rendered patch-ineligible.
 All of these titles are now more than 40 years old.
 Two of the four were one-time events, in a uniquely strange period in league history.
-(And note Washington is a fringe case in the relocation/ renaming rule.)
+(And note Washington even renamed their team, testing the limits of Principle 1.)

 Of the borderline teams, only the 76ers 1983 championship remains patch-eligible.
-Despite only five years passing between them, this championship seems far more current than the next most-recent Borderline team's championship (Washington in 1978).
-This further reinforces the choice of 1979 as the cut-off season.
+Despite only five years passing between them, the 1983 season was ages more "modern" than the next most-recent borderline-championship (Washington in 1978).
+This further reinforces the choice of 1979-80 as the cut-off season.

 ## The New Patch List

 Six of the league's seventeen gold patches deserve to be revoked.
-Two (Atlanta and Sacramento) ever only had laughable claims.
+Two patch-wearing teams (Atlanta and Sacramento) have only laughable claims.
 Four more (Milwaukee, New York, Portland, Washington) have claims which can be argued - but we find their championships to be outdated, from a begone era of NBA basketball.

 After the patch reshuffling:

-### Patches
+### Patches (11x)

 * *Tier 1a: The Perma-Dynasties*
 	* Boston Celtics (16x)